jowharshamshiri/refac/ADDING_NEW_TOOLS.md

 # Adding New Tools to Refac Tools Suite

-This document provides a comprehensive guide for adding new tools to the Refac Tools suite.
+This document provides a guide for adding new tools to the Refac Tools suite.
 It captures all requirements, patterns, and integration steps to ensure consistency and quality across all tools.

 ## Table of Contents